oceandatabank/Data-policy/README_en.md

         Use the same format as *Ship Underway Data*.

       - **For other sources**
         As these sources are not owned by ODB (*), original sources will be provided if your requested dataset includes such records.
-Please refer to the field “bibliographicCitation” for proper citation. (**).
+Please refer to the field “bibliographicCitation” for proper citation (**).

         <br>